Investing in the stock market can be confusing. It doesn’t have to be. Here’s my attempt at creating clarity out of the chaos.

 Investing challenges me intellectually to better understand the world around me and emotionally better understand myself and the quirks of pre-programmed human behavior.
 I also like to keep score, and investing always pays dividends.
 If I’m right, there’s a significant payoff through compounding, and if I’m wrong, I learn something valuable about the world or myself.

 That’s why I like investing, and if you plan on investing directly in the market, you have to enjoy the journey.

 So, where do you start if you want to invest directly in the stock market?
 If you’re starting from scratch, you need to learn accounting, which is the language of business, and you need to learn how to value a company.

 I believe if you pick the right company, the returns take care of themselves.

 Think about it.
-Even if your timing were poor, if you invested in Facebook, Amazon, Netflix, or Google, your results would have been more than satisfactory.
+Even if your timing were poor, your results would have been more than satisfactory if you had invested in Facebook, Amazon, Netflix, or Google.